 Some suggestions for a balanced diet include:

-- Eat Fruit and Vegetables– Aim for 5 servings a day that can include tinned and frozen, as well as fresh fruit and vegetables.
+- Eat Fruit and Vegetables– Aim for five servings daily, including tinned or frozen and fresh fruit and vegetables.
 Enjoy a variety of colours and limit fruit juice to unsweetened, just once a day.

-- Eat Wholemeal, grain cereals – at least 3 servings per day.
-1 serving is a slice of wholegrain bread, half cup brown rice or a cup of wholegrain cereal.
-Where possible, choose wholegrain versions as they are also a good source of fibre.
+- Eat Wholemeal, grain cereals – at least three servings per day.
+One serving is a slice of whole grain bread, half a cup of brown rice or a cup of wholegrain cereal.
+Where possible, choose wholegrain versions, as they are also a good source of fibre.

-- Try to include high protein foods at two main meals each day, as well as with snacks.
-Good sources of protein include meat, chicken, fish, dairy products, eggs, beans and lentils.
+- Try to include high-protein foods in two main meals each day, as well as with snacks.
+Good protein sources include meat, chicken, fish, dairy products, eggs, beans and lentils.
 Try a wholegrain cracker with cheese mid-morning in place of a sweet biscuit.

 Sleep is one of the most essential components of our well-being.
 If you and the person with dementia are to lead a healthy life, it is of vital importance that you both receive adequate sleep and rest.

-Problems with sleeping and changes in the sleep-wake cycle are a common occurrence with dementia.
+Problems with sleeping and changes in the sleep-wake cycle are common occurrences with dementia.
 Some people sleep during the day and are awake and restless at night.
-Some are no longer able to distinguish between night and day, while others are simply not as active as they used to be and thus need less sleep.
+Some can no longer distinguish between night and day, while others are simply not as active as they used to be and thus need less sleep.
 Trying to recognise the cause of the sleeping problems will help you decide how best to deal with them.
 Below are some possible causes of changes in sleeping patterns:

-- Urinary tract infections which cause frequent need to urinate
+- Urinary tract infections cause frequent need to urinate

-- ‘Restless legs’ or leg cramps which can indicate a metabolic problem
+- ‘Restless legs’ or leg cramps can indicate a metabolic problem

-- Depression which can cause early morning wakening and inability to get back to sleep
+- Depression can cause early morning wakening and inability to get back to sleep

 - Side effects of medication such as diuretics